isabhinav/HRExploration1/README.md

 ##### _Bar Charts_
 - Bar charts used to offer a visual representation of the distribution across categorical variables in the dataset.
-- The 'gender' distribution bar chart depicts a nearly balanced workforce.
+- The `gender` distribution bar chart depicts a nearly balanced workforce.
-- In the 'race' distribution, one group significantly outnumbers the others, highlighting a potential area for the company to enhance racial and ethnic diversity.
+- In the `race` distribution, one group significantly outnumbers the others, highlighting a potential area for the company to enhance racial and ethnic diversity.
-- The 'department' bar chart shows a relatively even distribution of employees across different organizational functions, without any single department dominating in size.
+- The `department` bar chart shows a relatively even distribution of employees across different organizational functions, without any single department dominating in size.
-- The 'level' distribution illustrates a hierarchical structure with the highest number of employees at the 'Entry Level' and progressively fewer individuals as the level increases.
+- The `level` distribution illustrates a hierarchical structure with the highest number of employees at the 'Entry Level' and progressively fewer individuals as the level increases.
-- The 'city' distribution indicates that the majority of employees are based in a particular city (San Francisco).
+- The `city` distribution indicates that the majority of employees are based in a particular city (San Francisco).

 ![image](https://github.com/isabhinav/HRExploration1/assets/130937665/02702498-0065-45bd-b0a5-0b79d4e3776b)